karenyyng/spack_python_package_parser/README.md

 ./parsed_file_2015_09_27_12_31.txt
 Use `$ cat ./parsed_file_2015_09_27_12_31.txt | xargs spack install` to install
 ```
+# resolved issues

+* SSL CERTIFICATION ERROR from urllib2 - now you can specify a SSL certificate
+    to be used

 # known issues

-* SSL CERTIFICATION ERROR from urllib2 - unresolved for certain python versions
 * package without `tar.gz` download format cannot be installed - `Spack` currently doesn't
     support installation of other formats
 * python executables installed with `Spack` may have a Shebang that is too long.
 See this [Github